Daughters of Jerusalem, I charge you: Do not arouse or awaken love until it so desires. Song of Solomon 8:4, NLT

 If you fall, get up and go back to God

 Friend, we already know there’s nothing that takes God by surprise.
-While that may not provide much comfort for recent actions, take solace in knowing that He wants you to get up, come back and keep trying.
+While that may not provide much comfort for recent actions, take solace in knowing that He wants you to get up, come back, and keep trying.
 Get up.
-It means to rise above what you fell to, turning your back to it or simply repentance.
+It means to rise above what you fell to, turn your back on it, or simply repentance.
 Go back to God.
-Sin creates distance between us and God that repentance usually closes, but there’s guilt of our sin, shaming us away from God.
+Sin creates distance between us and God that repentance usually closes, but there’s the guilt of our sin, shaming us away from God.
 Listen, I’m telling you from my own experience, just go to God ASAP.
 Avoiding God doesn’t make things any less awkward during that first prayer or random mental convo right after sin.

 We can’t escape our sexual side and we shouldn’t because it’s beautiful, in the proper context of how God intended it to be used.
 I pray you found these tips useful in some way and throughout your singleness walk, I pray you to find the beauty in your entire body and in the desire to want a genuine, Godly marriage to express your love in.